New Light-Activated gel could save diabetic feet from amputation

 Summary

-This study tests a gel called Chlorin E6 that is activated by a special light to treat diabetic foot ulcers.
-The gel is applied to the wound, then a laser light is used to kill bacteria and help the ulcer heal faster.
-The trial includes 300 adults with diabetes and foot sores that have lasted at least 4 weeks.
-The goal is to see if this treatment is safe and works better than standard care alone.
+This study tests a gel called Chlorin E6 that is activated by light to treat diabetic foot ulcers.
+About 300 adults with diabetes and foot sores that have lasted at least 4 weeks will receive either the gel plus standard care or standard care alone.
+The goal is to see if the treatment helps wounds heal faster, kills harmful bacteria, and reduces the need for amputation.

 Disclaimer